medikoo/modules-webmake/README.md

 	$ webmake path/to/program-module.js path/to/output.js

-Program module it's the main file in which you require needed stuff and make use of it.
+Program module is the main file in which you require needed stuff and make use of it.

 ### Programmatically: